Memerator/memerator-sdk-cs/README.md

 ### Prerequisites

-Memerator depends on .NET Core version 2.1 or above, and requires NuGet package Newtonsoft.Json 12.0.3 or later.
+Memerator for C# depends on .NET Core version 2.1 or above, and requires NuGet package Newtonsoft.Json 12.0.3 or later.

 ### Installing